 The olive tree, its fruits, oil and leaves are deeply rooted in Greek tradition and cherished as a symbol of peace and victory.
 Olive branches formed as wreaths, called kotinos, were once worn as trophies by ancient Olympic athletes and the original torch for the Olympic games burned olive oil as its fuel source.

 According to Greek mythology, the olive tree was a gift planted by Athena, the goddess of wisdom, as a result of a contest with Poseidon, ruler of the sea.
-This legendary sacred olive tree still exists in Parthenon temple ruins of the Acropolis, a location dedicated to the goddess Athena in her patron city of Athens, Greece.
+This legendary sacred olive tree is represented at the Parthenon temple ruins of the Acropolis, a location dedicated to the goddess Athena in her patron city of Athens, Greece.

 Not only are olive trees one of the oldest food and fuel resources utilized by humans, they are also one of the longest living trees on earth, growing between 200 to 2,000 years in age!

 The olive Olea europaea tree species has oblong silver green leaves and the olives themselves are actually a type of drupe fruit with a single pit or large stone in the center.
-When used for consumption purposes rather than for their oil production they are commonly referred to as "table olives."
+When used for consumption purposes, rather than for their oil, they are commonly referred to as "table olives."

 There are six generally recognized natural subspecies of Olea europaea which are